mihaeu/mike-on-a-bike.com/resources/content/_posts/2013-12-30-living-in-nepal.md

 - more than 10 hours of meditation every day
 - no talking, writing, reading !!!

-Maybe I'll get Hajar to write about her experience after she finished the course.
+Maybe I'll get Hajar to write about her experience after she finished the course otherwise you'll be hearing about my time in India hopefully sooner than later.